finalburnneo/FBNeo/src/burner/libretro/README.md

 ### Neogeo CD doesn't work, why ?
 There are several things to know :
-* You need a copy of neocdz.zip and neogeo.zip in your libretro system directory
+* You need a copy of neocdz.zip and neogeo.zip in your bios folder
 * You need to add `--subsystem neocd` to the command line, or to place your games in a `neocd` folder
 * Supported format are ccd/sub/img (trurip), and single file MODE1/2352 cue/bin (use utilities like "CDmage" to convert your iso if needed), **they must not be compressed**